NoemPHP/state-machine-interface/docs/README.md

     public function getTransitionForTrigger(StateInterface $state, object $trigger): ?TransitionInterface;
 }
 ```
-The TransitionProvider is similar in intention and function to PSR-14's ListenerProvider:
+The TransitionProvider is responsible for returning a valid transition based on the given action - and the current state.
+It is similar in intention and function to PSR-14's ListenerProvider:
 * It reduces complexity of the state machine object by shielding it from knowledge about where states and transitions come from and how they interact
 * Thus - in the best case - its responsibilities are reduced to
   - Keeping track of the current state